 KEEPING THE WINDOW CLEAN Simply operating the stove for a few minutes at high output will often burn-off any deposits left by tarry or wet fuels.
 Severe stains can be removed when cold with a domestic bleach cleaner.
-The window is not glass but a transparent ceramic, it may develop tiny hairline cracks, these are harmless, and a characteristic of the toughest and most heat- Problems like those listed here are usually due to some difficulty resistant material known.
+The window is not glass but a transparent ceramic, it may develop tiny hairline cracks, these are PROBLEMS? harmless, and a characteristic of the toughest and most heatresistant material known.
 Reduce the risk of staining by using only very dry fuel and keeping the airwash control slightly open.